 Fit Youth is for children ages 7-16 whose families are serious about increasing the chance for long term health.
 Specifically designed for children and parents, the program is for children and teens with a body mass index greater than the 85th percentile for their age.
-Participant families meet in a group weekly for 90 minutes for 12 weeks.
+Participants and their families meet in a group weekly for 90 minutes for 12 weeks.
 Group leaders include a psychologist, dietitian, and exercise physiologist.
-Primary Supervisor: Dr. Kennedy